 We were founded in 1957 and have had a long and prestigious history.

-In 2017 we will celebrate our 60th anniversary.
+In June 2017 we celebrated our 60th anniversary.
 Find out how we started, and what the future holds.
 Find out about our history below, and via our history section.

 Durham University Computing Laboratory at King's College, Newcastle (1957)

 In January 1957, Dr Ewan S Page was chosen as Director of the Durham University Computing Laboratory at King's College, Newcastle.